Lemon Butter Turkey Injection with Cajun Spice

 You will need a small saucepan, and a meat injector.

 There are many ways to modify this recipe!
-Have fun with it and try out different flavors
+Have fun with it and try out different flavors.
+Here are a few ideas

-• substitute apple juice for some or all of the lemon juice for a recipe that’s sweet and rich instead of tart
+- Substitute apple juice or apple cider for some or all of the lemon juice for a recipe that’s sweet and rich instead of tart

 The Best Turkey Injection Recipe